 The castle was built on an island cut off by the waters of the Brda branch from its right, southern shore.
 It was built on the site previously occupied by a wood and earth castellan’s stronghold, which relics formed a mound in the shape of an oval, cut off cone.
 From the east, the castle was adjacent to the city, initially surrounded by wooden and earth fortifications, from the 15th century made of bricks.
 The economic buildings forming the puter bailey were to be located to the south and south-east of the castle.

-The castle was a four-sided building with dimensions of 40×50 meters, located on a cone-shaped island.
-In the late Middle Ages it consisted of two houses based on longer curtains and a third house, probably the younger one, connecting them from the west.
-In the northern part of the eastern curtain there was a gate, and later a four-sided gatehouse, erected in front of the wall.
-The three corners of the castle were reinforced by four-sided, five-storey towers, which gave the castle the character of a strong fortress.
+The Bydgoszcz Castle was a four-sided complex with dimensions of 40×50 meters, built of bricks and of rough erratic stones in the foundation parts.
+In the late Middle Ages, it consisted of two houses based on longer curtains of a 1.5-meter-thick wall and a third house, probably younger, connecting them from the west.
+The buildings had two or three floors, about 13 meters wide and surrounded a courtyard measuring about 14 x 35 meters.
+In the northern part of the eastern curtain there was a gate, and then a four-sided, four-storey gate tower with dimensions of 11 x 10 meters, protruding from the face of the walls.
+The three corners of the castle were reinforced by four-sided, five-storey towers, which gave the castle the character of a strong, regular fortress.